Liver cirrhosis: symptoms, causes, treatment

 - Elimination of the immediate cause of the disease.

-- Providing good rest and special diet.
+- Ensuring proper rest and special diet.

-Alternative treatment of liver cirrhosis
+Traditional treatment of liver cirrhosis

 - Potato juice can also help your liver by drinking three glasses on an empty stomach.